Tyrrrz/CliWrap/Readme.md

 // -- result.RunTime         (TimeSpan)
 ```

 Calling `ExecuteBufferedAsync()` is similar to `ExecuteAsync()`, but the returned result contains two extra fields: `StandardOutput` and `StandardError`.
 These contain the aggregated text data produced by the underlying command.
-This approach is useful if you want execute a command and then inspect what it wrote to the console.
-Note, however, that some commands may produce really large outputs or even write binary content instead of text, in which case it's better to use direct piping methods ([explained later](#piping)).
+This approach is useful if you want to execute a command and then inspect what it wrote to the console.
+Note, however, that some commands may produce really large outputs or even write binary content instead of text, in which case it's better to use [direct piping methods](#piping).

 By default, this method will assume that the underlying command uses `Console.OutputEncoding` for writing text to the console.
 If it doesn't, you can override it using one of the overloads: